The Jiayang National Mining Park of Sichuan: Walking the Line

 From Yueliangtian the line snakes its way to the first station at Mifengyan.
 This is approximately halfway along the railway.
 There are no turntables on the line so from Shixi to here the locomotives will run tender first.
 Mifengyan is a kind of Y-junction.
 The locomotive uncouples from one end of the train, runs around, and couples onto the other to continue its climb.

 Leaving Mifengyan the line wends its way past places with names like Duan’s Bay (Duanjiawan) and Monk Bay (Heshangwan), which boasts the steepest gradient on the line.
-Old Eagle Beak (Laoyingzhui) is so called because it apparently looks like one, although it’s difficult to see from the vantage point of a hiker.
-What are noticeable are the cliffs to the right and the rather steep drop to the left.
+Old Eagle Beak (Laoyingzhui) is so-called because it apparently looks like one, although it’s difficult to see from the vantage point of a hiker.
+What is noticeable are the cliffs to the right and the rather steep drop to the left.
 Beyond the drop are hazy but breathtaking vistas which make me think of old Chinese watercolours.
 There is also a tunnel, which at just 49 metres is the shortest on the line.
-Beyond this the line follows a huge arc to the left as it climbs towards Caiziba.
+Beyond this, the line follows a huge arc to the left as it climbs towards Caiziba.

 The name means Rapeseed Dam and if you are fortunate enough to be there in spring the terraced fields are lush with the golden flowers of the plant from which the name is taken.
 A path on the right to the west of the station leads to a small village.
 Follow the road back to the north for a few minutes and you will be rewarded with more breathtaking views of the surrounding countryside.